Uhel/javascript/packages/example-client/README.md

 ### 1. Use `@neutrinojs/create-project` with `yarn` to create a `react` project

-When in doubt, refer to [official docs](https://neutrinojs.org/installation/create-new-project.html).
+When in doubt, refer to [official neutrino docs](https://neutrinojs.org/installation/create-new-project.html).

-Pick an url friendly name for your project and refer to it solely by this name from now on, including repository name, issue tracker project name etc.
+Pick an url friendly name for your project and refer to it solely by this name from now on; including repository name, issue tracker project name etc.
-This prevents confusion and aids navigation.
+This practice prevents confusion and aids navigation.

     $ yarn create @neutrinojs/project my-project

 When asked, pick these options in order:

-- A web or Node.js application
+1. A web or Node.js application
-- React
+2. React
-- None
+3. None
-- None
+4. None

 When the process finishes, remove contents of `src` directory and create `src/index.js` as an entry point of your app.

 ### 2. Create `.gitignore`

-Ignore `node_modules` directory at least.
+Ignore `node_modules` directory.

     # .gitignore
     node_modules